smartwatch11/smartwatch11/README.md

 ### Hi there 👋

-I’m iOS developer, curently searching for a job.
+I’m iOS developer, currently actively engaging in this direction.

 How to contact me: send email to egor.rybin@lenta.ru